greg-js/arch-wiki-md-repo/wiki/_content/Improve boot performance.md

 **Notes:** different instructions from the main page (Discuss in [Talk:Improve boot performance#](https://wiki.archlinux.org/index.php/Talk:Improve_boot_performance))

 You could also use a version of bootchart to visualize the boot sequence.
 Since you are not able to put a second init into the kernel command line you won't be able to use any of the standard bootchart setups.
-However the [bootchart2-git](https://aur.archlinux.org/packages/bootchart2-git/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/bootchart2-git)]</sup> package from [AUR](/index.php/AUR "AUR") comes with an undocumented **systemd** service.
+However the [bootchart2-git](https://aur.archlinux.org/packages/bootchart2-git/)<sup><small>AUR</small></sup> package from [AUR](/index.php/AUR "AUR") comes with an undocumented **systemd** service.
 After you've installed bootchart2 do:

 ```
 # systemctl enable bootchart2